 Before we dive into how to feed your pet, it’s essential to understand why a nursing cat’s diet is crucial.
 When a cat is pregnant or nursing, her nutritional needs increase significantly.
 Her diet must support not only her own health but also the growth and development of her kittens.

-Also to read : How Can You Safely Incorporate a Hedgehog into a Classroom Setting?
+Additional reading : How Can You Safely Incorporate a Hedgehog into a Classroom Setting?

 The primary nutritional requirement of a nursing cat is a high caloric intake.
 This is to support the energy-demanding process of milk production for nursing.
 The queen will need up to three times as many calories as she would when not pregnant or nursing.